Lyndros/crypto_tools/tokugawa_installer/README.md

 <br/> Additionally ufw firewall must be installed:
 <br/> $sudo apt install ufw
 <br/>
-<br/> In addition the following files/programms are needed:
+<br/> In addition the following files are needed:
 <br/> &nbsp; &nbsp; - A precompiled binary containing the latest version of the Tokugawa daemon
-<br/> all dependant libraries must had been pre-installed (future versions will do for you).
+<br/> &nbsp; &nbsp;   NOTE: that the binary dependant libraries must be pre-installed (Work on progress).
 <br/> &nbsp; &nbsp; - Ufw firewall will be automatically configured to enable SSH/Tokugawa ports. ($apt install ufw).
 <br/> &nbsp; &nbsp; - [Optional] A bootstrap file to accelerate the initial masternode synchronisation.
 <br/>